On the optimal estimation of probability measures in weak and strong topologies: Reproducing kernel Hilbert spaces and

+In the following, we present various properties which are not only helpful to intuitively understand $\Vert\cdot\Vert_{\Cal{F}_H}$ but are also useful to derive our main results in Section~\ref{Sec:mainresult}.
 First, in Proposition~\ref{pro:embedding}, we provide an alternate expression for $\Vert\cdot\Vert_{\Cal{F}_H}$ to obtain a better interpretation, using which we discuss the relation of $\Vert\cdot\Vert_{\Cal{F}_H}$ to other classical distances on probabilities.
-Second, we discuss the question of the metric property of $\Vert\cdot\Vert_{\Cal{F}_H}$ and highlight some of the results that we obtained in our earlier works along with some examples in Example~\ref{Exm:charac}.
+This alternate representation will be particularly helpful in studying the convergence of $\bb{P}_n$ to $\bb{P}$ in $\Vert\cdot\Vert_{\Cal{F}_H}$ and also in deriving our main result (Theorem~\ref{Thm:estim-to-p}) in Section~\ref{Sec:mainresult}.
+Second, we discuss the question of the metric property of $\Vert\cdot\Vert_{\Cal{F}_H}$ -- it is easy to verify that $\Vert\cdot\Vert_{\Cal{F}_H}$ is a pseudometric~-- and highlight some of the results that we obtained in our earlier works along with some examples in Example~\ref{Exm:charac}.
 Third, we present a new result in Theorem~\ref{Thm:weak} about the topology induced by $\Vert\cdot\Vert_{\Cal{F}_H}$ wherein we show that under certain mild conditions on $\Cal{K}$, $\Vert\cdot\Vert_{\Cal{F}_H}$ metrizes the weak topology on probability measures.
 We also present some examples of $\Cal{K}$ in Example~\ref{Exm:weak} that satisfy these conditions thereby ensuring the metrization of weak topology by the corresponding metric, $\Vert\cdot\Vert_{\Cal{F}_H}$.
-Finally, in Theorem~\ref{Thm:consistency}, we present an exponential concentration inequality for the tail probabilities of $\Vert\bb{P}_n-\bb{P}\Vert_{\Cal{F}_H}$ and show that for various families of $\Cal{K}$ (see Remark~\ref{Rem:supp}(i) and Theorem~\ref{thm:examples}), $\Vert\bb{P}_n-\bb{P}\Vert_{\Cal{F}_H}=O_{a.s.} (n^{-1/2})$, which when combined with Theorem~\ref{Thm:weak} provides a rate of convergence of $n^{-1/2}$ for $\bb{P}_n$ converging to $\bb{P}$ in weak sense.
+Finally, in Theorem~\ref {Thm:consistency}, we present an exponential concentration inequality for the tail probabilities of $\Vert\bb{P}_n-\bb{P}\Vert_{\Cal{F}_H}$ and show that for various families of $\Cal{K}$ (see Remark~\ref{Rem:supp}(i) and Theorem~\ref{thmm:examples}), $\Vert\bb{P}_n-\bb{P}\Vert_{\Cal{F}_H}=\mathrm{O}_{\mathrm{a.s.}} (n^{-1/2})$, which when combined with Theorem~\ref{Thm:weak} provides a rate of convergence of $n^{-1/2}$ for $\bb{P}_n$ converging to $\bb{P}$ in weak sense.